 Another writing slogan along these lines is, “Facts tell, stories sell.”
 Here’s one simple example: A vein specialist had been posting on her blog about how she uses the latest laser technology in her varicose vein removal procedures, but she felt that her blog posts were falling on deaf ears.
-She wasn’t getting calls from new patients, and she wasn’t seeing much growth in website or Facebook visitors.
+She wasn’t getting calls from new patients, and she didn’t see much growth in the website or Facebook visitors.

 Solution Vs. Pain-Based Stories

-The vein doctor’s blog post about a happy patient’s experience is a good example of how stories can give patients motivation by seeing how another patient like them benefitted by taking action to find a solution.
-They can envision how a positive outcome might also be possible for them by taking a similar action.
+The vein doctor’s blog post about a happy patient’s experience is a good example of how stories can motivate patients by seeing how another patient like them benefitted by taking action to find a solution.
+They can envision how a positive outcome might also be possible for them by taking similar action.

 On the flip side of solution-based stories are problem-based stories, and these are also powerful.
 Also referred to as pain or fear-based marketing, problem-based stories illustrate what might happen if a patient doesn’t take action.

-Despite the promotion, she wasn’t having as many new patients call to sign up for a screening as she expected.
-She had written blog posts on her practice’s website about treatments that can help patients with glaucoma, which did inspire a few people who already knew they had the condition and were considering a more proactive approach to managing their condition.
+Despite the promotion, she didn’t have as many new patients call to sign up for screening as she expected.
+She had written blog posts on her practice’s website about treatments that can help patients with glaucoma, inspiring a few people who already knew they had the condition and were considering a more proactive approach to managing their condition.

 She described this whole scenario in her blog post and added that the man then put his head in his hands and said, “I always saw ads or heard people say you should have regular eye examinations to watch for stuff like this, but I never thought it would happen to me.
 I wish I’d known that it could happen to me and that having eye exams sooner could have saved my eyesight.”

-By telling the man’s story, she essentially invited other patients to put themselves in his shoes and to take action sooner rather than later.
-In this case, the story helped her audience understand why not visiting an ophthalmologist might hurt them, but in other cases, she may use a patient success story to show how she helped patients save their eyesight with preventative care or restore their eyesight through the most advance, up-to-date surgical procedures.
+By telling the man’s story, she essentially invited other patients to put themselves in his shoes and take action sooner rather than later.
+In this case, the story helped her audience understand why not visiting an ophthalmologist might hurt them.
+Still, in other cases, she may use a patient success story to show how she helped patients save their eyesight with preventative care or restore their eyesight through the most advance, up-to-date surgical procedures.

-Just like in the case of the ophthalmologist’s patient story, you don’t need to divulge the patient’s name for the story to be viable; you simply need to present the scenario.
-Your potential patient sees a story in action of how your practice helped someone else, which translates to how it could help them as well.
+Just like in the ophthalmologist’s patient story, you don’t need to divulge the patient’s name for the story to be viable; you need to present the scenario.
+Your potential patient sees a story in the action of how your practice helped someone else, which translates to how it could help them as well.